Andy-J-marshall/stanningley-bowls-website/README.md

 2. Update `statsSelectCallback` in `App.tsx` with the reference to the new year's stats file.
 Also update the default stats and year to display in the useState hook
 3. Add a dropdown item for the new year in the `yearSelectDropdown.tsx` component
 4. If there are any new teams added, update the `records.tsx` and `teamStats.tsx`.
 Make sure `returnTabName` in `statsHelper.ts` displays the team name correctly.
 Check the team stats appear in the dropdown in the `playerStats.tsx` component, and in `playerStatsTeams.tsx`
-5. Update the `teamInfo.tsx` component with any new team information.
+5. Update the `teamInfo.tsx` component with any new team and captain information.
 Also check bowlsnet URLs are correct
 6. Update `history.tsx` with any trophies won
 7. Configure the `config.ts` file with the new year's data: